 For many years, you may have worked tirelessly to hone your recruiting, onboarding, training, management, and leadership skills to create an incredible team that has brought you to your current heights!
 Growing teams is a challenging, rewarding, and impactful skill that is the foundation for many organizations.

-Now that technology has advanced, it is time to supplement your team with a digital workforce, but how?
-You may think that the skills, steps, and strategies for creating a digital workforce are much different than growing a human team.
 Well, the good news is it’s not that different after all.
 It is still important to fill the right job openings (where can my digital workforce add value?), the right team members (what are the right AI and automation tools?), onboard your new team members (execute a well-planned rollout), and lead through ongoing training, evaluation, and management (identify metrics and evolve your digital team).
-Don’t forget the importance of making sure everyone gets along by building a strong team that leverages the skills of the people on your team and the capabilities that your digital workforce can provide.

 To best create your digital workforce, it is important to understand the different types of automation and AI solutions that will be the basis of your new team.